 -

-Host a virtual game or quiz night
+Host a virtual game or quiz night.

-Relaxing Things to Do When You’re Bored
+Relaxing Activities When Bored

 Sometimes boredom means you need rest, not stimulation.